There are many types of eye problems and vision disturbances, such as:

 - Eye itching or discharge.

-- Vision changes that seem related to medication.
+- Vision changes that seem related to medicine.
 (DO NOT stop or change a medicine without talking to your doctor.)

 What to Expect at Your Office Visit

 Your provider will check your vision, eye movements, pupils, the back of your eye (called the retina), and eye pressure.
 An overall medical evaluation will be done if needed.

 It will be helpful to your provider if you can describe your symptoms accurately.
 Think about the following ahead of time: